CPLynch/btas/Objects.md

 Javascript objects are made up of:
 1. A collection of properties,
-+00B7+00B7*properties being the association of key - value pairs, each property has three associated attributes
+··*properties being the association of key - value pairs, each property has three associated attributes